rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 Start your application again and verify that your sign up, sign in and sign out works properly and that the Navigation components displays the options depending on the session state accordingly.

 That's it!
 You have successfully implemented the authentication flow with firebase in React.
-Everything that comes in the following sections is extra implementation sugar on top and a couple of neat features algon the way.
+Everything that comes in the following sections is extra implementation sugar on top and a couple of neat features along the way.
 But you wouldn't need those things to continue with your own implementation.

 The recent sections were quite a lot of content.
 I didn't go into all the details, because I teach those in the referenced articles and [The Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/).
 So make sure to check out the ebook!